Chris Watts Confesses to His Wife's Murder in Chilling New Video

 "God almighty, son," Ronnie replied.

 Watts was arrested on Aug.
 15. He later confessed to killing both Shannan, who was 15 weeks pregnant, and the children.
 He pleaded guilty to five counts of first-degree murder, one count of unlawful termination of pregnancy and three counts of tampering with a deceased human body.
-Per NBC News, his children's bodies were found submerged in oil and Shannon's body was found buried on the property of a gas company, where Watts worked.
+Per NBC News, his children's bodies were found submerged in oil and Shannan's body was found buried on the property of a gas company, where Watts worked.

 According to NBC News, his plea deal spared him the death penalty.